Looking for tips on the best way to clean your glasses or lenses? Check out our tips below to learn how to better care

 - Wear reading glasses on a chain around your neck to minimize the chance they will be lost or smashed.
 (You can buy reading glasses chains from Readers.com).

 - When taking your readers off, do so gently and evenly with both hands.
 This will prevent the frame from stretching out and the screws from loosening.

 - Avoid wearing glasses on the top of your head, as this places stress on the temples and eventually distorts the shape.

 - Store your frames in a hard reading glasses case or pouch when not in use.
-To purchase a reading glasses case, click here.
+You may purchase a reading glasses case from Readers.com.

 - When placing glasses on a flat surface, always place the frame upside-down to prevent scratches on the lenses and distortion of the temples.

 - Avoid leaving reading glasses on your car dashboard.
 Intense, direct heat can deform their shape.

 - Avoid letting perspiration or hairspray sit on lenses, as both can damage the lens coating.